webaverse/docs/docs/dev-guides/3-distributing-xrpackage.md

 title: Distributing XRPackages
 ---

-Once you've [created your first XR Package](./2-creating-an-xrpk.md), you can optionally publish your package the the IPFS/Ethereum network!
+Once you've [bundled your application into an XR Package](./2-creating-an-xrpk.md), you can optionally publish it to the the IPFS/Ethereum network, so that it can easily be shared and consumed by Webaverse users.
+This guide explains how to distribute XRPackages by publishing them to the decentralized IPFS network.
+This allows our packages to be browsed from a central directory and removes the requirement of package hosting.

+<a href="https://xrpackage.org/browse.html" target="_blank" rel="noopener noreferrer">You can browse previously published packages here</a>.

 **Note: Publishing your package to the IPFS/Ethereum networks is completely optional.
 You can use any hosting and distribution platform to share your XRPackages.
 IPFS is the preferred hosting solution for the Webaverse due to its decentralized trustless infrastructure.**